vinumanikandan/Training_BasicLinux/README.md

 # Module 1 : Basic Linux

-This hands on program is tailored to provide participants insight into basic commands in linux.
+This hands on program is tailored to provide participants with insight into basic commands in linux.
+This page is highly inspired and uses information from wide number of resources available online

-## Device(s) that attendees should bring to the workshop (e.g., laptop, smartphone, etc.):
+## Device(s) that attendees should bring to the program (e.g., laptop, smartphone, etc.):

-Laptop.
+Laptop with linux/mac-os or access to a linux system.

 ---